Vanilla

 The Vanilla Orchid

 Vanilla planifolia is the plant responsible for natural vanilla flavor.
-These vanilla orchids grow as vines in south Florida, USDA Hardiness zones 10a to 11a.
-They are found climbing up host trees and flowering in the branches.
-The leaves are oval shaped, bright green, and range in length from 3 to 24 inches.
-The bell-shaped blooms come in white, yellow, or pink.
+This vining orchid grows in South Florida (zones 10a to 11a), climbing up host trees and flowering in the branches.
+The leaves are oval shaped, bright green and range in length from 3 to 24 inches.
+The bell-shaped blooms come in white, yellow or pink.

 Botanically, vanilla is considered “semi-epiphytic.”
 This means gardeners can plant it in the ground or grow it as an epiphyte, an air plant.
 The vine is perennial and can reach a length of over 200 feet.
 Natural vanilla extract comes from the seed pods of the orchid.
 These pods are the “vanilla beans.”

 Vanilla is native to the Americas, but today the source of this familiar flavor is exotic.
 Mesoamerican peoples in modern-day Mexico were the first to harvest vanilla.
-European explorers learned of it by the early 16th century.
-It became so popular in Europe that merchants tried to grow it in greenhouses.
+European explorers learned of it by the early 16th century, and it became so popular that merchants tried to grow it in greenhouses.
 Production soon spread to European colonies in Africa and Asia.

 Today, Madagascar and Indonesia produce most of our planet’s vanilla.
-There, growers cut, cure, and ship the beans around the world.
-The cost of shipping is part of what makes this edible so expensive.
-Theft and waste also reduce the amount available.
-Some vanilla is grown in Hawaii and Puerto Rico but moving production to the continental US would lower the price and make the supply more sustainable.
+There, growers cut, cure and ship the beans around the world.
+The cost of shipping is part of what makes this spice so expensive, along with theft and waste, reducing the amount available.
+Some vanilla is grown in Hawaii and Puerto Rico but researchers hope moving production to the continental U.S. would lower the price and make the supply more sustainable.

 Vanilla’s Homecoming

-Good news for Florida growers: Vanilla production may be coming home soon!
+Good news for Florida growers: vanilla production may be coming home soon!
 The UF/IFAS Tropical Research and Education Center (TREC) has begun working with vanilla.
-Dr. Alan Chambers and his TREC team are trialing multiple species.
-Their goal is to provide Florida growers with varieties designed for large-scale production.
+Dr. Alan Chambers and his TREC team are trialing multiple species, with the goal of providing Florida growers with varieties designed for large-scale production.

 Vanilla in Your Home Garden

-The best way to bring vanilla home is to buy a potted plant or cutting of V. planifolia.
-Large cuttings (24 to 36 inches) can root and flower in just 2 to 3 years.
-Smaller cuttings will take longer, likely 3 to 4 years.
+Luckily, gardeners can purchase nursery-produced Vannila planifolia as potted plants or cuttings.
+Large cuttings (24 to 36 inches) can root and flower in two to three years, while smaller cuttings will take longer, likely three to four years.
 In general, vanilla begins to flower when the vine diameter reaches 0.25 to 0.5 inches.

-Plant the vines at the base of some support structure.
-They prefer areas with good air flow and bright, mottled shade.
+Plant your vanilla vine at the base of a support structure.
+Like many orchids, vanilla prefers areas with good air flow and bright, mottled shade.
 A garden tree or shaded trellis will work well.
-Once rooted, these lovely orchids require little.
-In the home garden they do not require frequent watering, pruning, or fertilizing.
+Once rooted, these lovely orchids are low maintenance, requiring very little watering, pruning or fertilizing.

 Vanilla orchid flowers are large and fragrant.
-Each flower lasts for only one day but V. planifolia will go on flowering for about 2 months.
+Each flower lasts for only one day but V. planifolia will go on flowering for about two months.
 Some species can flower for even longer periods of time.
-And once flowering is over, the plant begins producing its famous fruits: vanilla beans.
+And once flowering is over, the plant begins producing its famous fruits, vanilla beans.

-Vanilla bean production is certainly not for the impatient.
-Once the plants flower, they must be hand pollinated.
-Successfully pollinated flowers will produce a bean that takes about 9 months to mature.
+Vanilla-bean production is certainly not for the impatient.
+Once the plants flower, they must be pollinated by hand.
+Successfully pollinated flowers will produce a bean that takes about nine months to mature.
 The four-step curing process takes another few months.
-It is a long process but for the dedicated gardener it can be a rewarding one.
+It’s a long process, but for the dedicated gardener it can be a rewarding one.

 DIY Vanilla Extract